hasankurban/ws/content/project/knn/index.md

 url_slides: ""
 url_video: ""
 ---
-Existing k-Nearest-Neighbors algorithms become overwhelmed when presented with large data.
-While space partitioning data structures such as k-d tree and ball-tree improve the performance in a larger data set, they suffer when the data is high dimensional.
-We observe that space partitioning becomes ineffective in high-dimensional spaces and explores most of the search space to find the nearest neighbors.
-Our strategy is to partition the data into small clusters of points that are similarly distanced from a reference point in a B+tree data structure that is easy to parallelize and in a way that narrows down the search of k-Nearest-Neighbors for a query to a few clusters.
+When k-Nearest-Neighbors (k-NN) was conceived more than 70 years ago, computation, as we use it now, would be hardly recognizable.
+Since then, technology has improved by orders of magnitude, including unprecedented connectivity.
+However, k-NN has remained virtually unchanged, exposing its shortcomings for today's needs: becoming overwhelmed when presented with large, high-dimensional data.
+Although space partitioning data structures, especially k-d trees and ball-trees, have improved performance in larger data, they remain inadequate when data is also high-dimensional.
+Experiments confirm that space partitioning becomes ineffective in high-dimensional data because most of the search space is explored needlessly.
+Our strategy is to partition the data into small groups of points similarly distanced from a reference point in B+ tree data structure and use this data structure to limit the search space of a k-NN query.
-Further, we establish that any indexing applicable to the entire data set can be extended to each cluster, enabling even faster query time at the node level.
-We then present our algorithm and its theoretical complexities and show that our approach outperforms the naive, k-d tree, ball-tree based k-NN and MRPT index-based approximate k-NN search in high dimensional data.
-Finally, we conclude with experimental results that illustrate the performance improvements outlined in our approach.
+Further, we establish that the limited search space chosen by the B+ tree structure can be effectively explored by any indexing techniques applicable to the entire data.
+We then present our algorithm k-NN with partitioning (tik-NN), including computational analysis and experiments.
+Our detailed evaluation demonstrates significant speedup achieved by tik-NN over the naive, k-d tree, ball-tree based k-NN and other the state-of-the-art approximate k-NN search approaches in high dimensional data.